Alert Source Discuss

 Abstract

 This is achieved through a versioned, length-prefixed binary envelope that supports arbitrary-length data.
-The interpretation and serialization rules for the data within this envelope are defined by companion standards, which provide profiles for each chain type.
+The interpretation and serialization rules for the data within this envelope are defined by companion standards (CAIP-350), which provide profiles for each chain type.

 Motivation

-• Compact & canonical binary format for use on cross-chain message passing and intent declaration.
+• Is compact for usage with cross-chain message passing and intent declaration.

 Comparisons with other standards